yeerekarsneha/Petari/README.md

 ## Community Guidelines

-PETARI is committed to fostering an inclusive and welcoming community.
+PETARI is committed to fastering an inclusive and welcoming community.
 We encourage respectful and constructive communication among contributors.
-Please refer to our [Code of Conduct](README.md) for more information.
+Please have a look at  our [Code of Conduct](README.md) for more information.

 ## Output Screenshot